Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 It is hard to resist the call of a cheeky Nando’s, especially their Fully Loaded Chips.
 But if you are watching your weight or trying to save a bit of cash, a takeaway might not be the best option.

-What Are Nando’s Fully Loaded Chips?
+What Are Nando’s Loaded Fries?

 If you have not tried them yet, you might be wondering what all the fuss is about.
 Nando’s describes their Fully Loaded Chips as a sharing platter that includes: